Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Methods

-Stochastic background synaptic input is modeled as Poissonian.
 Without loss of generality, we endow each neuron with a single excitatory and a single inhibitory Poisson source characterized by rates $\re$ and $\ri$ and corresponding connection strengths $\we$ and $\wi$.

-The resulting distribution of the free membrane potential $\ufree$ (no spiking, $\vthresh \to \infty$) is well described by a Gaussian with moments given by \cref{eq:membrane-mean,eq:membrane-var} (for more details see \citep[][Section 4.3]{Petrovici2016}).
+The resulting distribution of the free membrane potential $\ufree$ (no spiking, $\vthresh \to \infty$) is well described by a Gaussian with moments given by \cref{eq:membrane-mean,eq:membrane-var} (for more details see Section 4.3 in \cite{Petrovici2016}).
 In general, more background input, originating from either larger weights $\we, \left|\wi\right|$ or higher frequencies $\re,\ri$, increases the variance.

-The resulting neuronal response function can be calculated from this distribution using a recursive approach \citep{Petrovici2016pre}.
-In the high-conductance state \citep{destexhe2003high}, the membrane time constant becomes small, leading to a more symmetric response function, which is well-approximated by a logistic function (\cref{eq:actfct}).
+The resulting neuronal response function can be calculated from this distribution using a recursive approach \cite{Petrovici2016pre}.
+In the high-conductance state \cite{destexhe2003high}, the membrane time constant becomes small, leading to a more symmetric response function, which is well-approximated by a logistic function (\cref{eq:actfct}).
 In the interpretation of spiking neurons as binary random variables, the neuronal response becomes an expression for the conditional probability of a neuron to be in state "1" given the states of its presynaptic partners $p(z_k=1|\mathbf{z}_{\setminus k})$.
 Neuron parameters are given in \cref{tab:neuron_params}.